uvarc/rc-website/content/userinfo/r_updates.md

 +++

 <br>
-During the June maintenance, we will make changes to R which **will** affect how your R programs run on Rivanna.
+During the June maintenance, we will make changes to R which <b>will</b> affect how your R programs run on Rivanna.
 Below is a list of the changes and how they will affect your code.

 #### 1. The gcc-built versions of R will be updated to goolf-built versions.
 > Instead of loading gcc before loading R, you will need to load `goolf` or `gcc openmpi`.
 For example:  `module load goolf R/4.0.0`.